 As another blockchain joins the crypto galaxy, Ledger is here to explain!

-Stellar is a completely public, open-source blockchain network that strives to facilitate international transfers of any types of money – be it US dollars, Euros, Yen or even Bitcoin.
-The Stellar team is working on creating one single network that can be used by all of the world’s financial systems.
+With the goal of making blockchain a vehicle for global remittances, the Stellar team is working on creating one single network that can be used by all of the world’s financial systems.
 On top of this, it does this in a pretty fast, cheap and energy-efficient way.
-The transactions of these assets are powered by its native cryptocurrency.
-Let’s take a deeper dive.

 The key to the fast and low-cost transactions is the Stellar blockchain’s consensus method.
 It takes all network participants called nodes only a few seconds to validate a transaction.